khalilia2000/Car-ND-Vehicle-Detection-and-Tracking/README.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

 `read_data_and_train_classifier()` (defined in lines ### to ### in `trackvehicles.py`) reads the trainnig images and trains a classifier.
 The following pipeline is used:
 - I started by reading in all the vehicle and non-vehicle images using `read_datasets()` function (defined in lines ### to ### of `helperfunctions.py`).
-The dataset is split into training and test datasets such that all images in test datasets form a consequtive block to avoid cross-contamination between training and test datasets, which may result due to close/consecutive images (i.e. this is achieved by setting the random=False).
+The datasets are split into training and test datasets such that all images in test datasets form a consequtive block to avoid cross-contamination between training and test datasets (note this may occur due to the close/consecutive images in the datasets that are extracted from a video stream.).
 In forming the datasets, additional images were extracted from the AUTTI dataset and were added to both vehicle and non-vehicle datasets.
 I also added the horizontally flipped images to completment the datasets.
-Total vehicle and non-vehicle images that I used were 60,000, and 60,000 respectively. below are a few examples of the `vehicle` and `non-vehicle` dataset classes:
+The total number of vehicle and non-vehicle images included in the datasets were 60,000, and 60,000 respectively.
+About 20% of the images were set aside for testing the classifier and the rest were used for training the classifier (line # of `helperfunctions.py`).
+Below are a few examples of the `vehicle` and `non-vehicle` dataset classes:

 | Example Training Image - Vehicle | Example Training Image - Non-Vehicle |
 |:--------------------------------:|:------------------------------------:|